Table of Contents

 How much money are you losing due to employee attrition?
 Sure, turnover is expensive for any company.
 But in today's challenging market, the cost of losing your best employees is even higher.

 Hiring and training a replacement does not come cheap, and on the downside, you also lose the value that former employees produced for your company.
 So how can you change that?

-By recognizing employee efforts.
-You see, everyone wants to be appreciated at work—that is human nature.
+By recognizing employee efforts, you see that everyone wants to be appreciated at work—that is human nature.
 But how many companies take employee recognition seriously?
 Shockingly, only 33% of employees feel engaged and valued at their workplace.
+(Source: Gallup)

 In an AttaCoin study, 88% of respondents agreed that it was essential for employers to reward employees effectively.
 However, only 41% felt that their employers were incentivizing them properly.

 Some of the most popular employee incentive programs include leadership training & development, monetary rewards, non-monetary rewards, team-building activities, office/workplace swag bags, bonus payouts, recognition awards, perks & discounts programs, etc.